bmounim/Image-processing-project-1/README.md

 ## Installation and Usage
 Ensure that Python is installed along with the required libraries.
 The notebook can be run cell by cell to observe each manipulation's outcome.

----

-This README provides a structured overview of the notebook, highlighting the objectives, key concepts, and operations performed in each manipulation.
-It's designed to give a quick understanding of the notebook's content for both technical and non-technical audiences.